It gives you advice on:

 - Will you be allowed (during paid time) to fully familiarise yourself with working arrangements before commencing work?

-Use our advice on vulnerability at work and let your agency know about anything that may make it difficult or impossible for you to work at that workplace – including your own health or that of family members, or other matters such as childcare difficulties or issues with travelling there.
+Use our advice on vulnerability at work and let your agency know about anything that may make it difficult for you to work at that workplace – including your own health or that of family members, or other matters such as childcare difficulties or issues with travelling there – or require protective or supportive measures.

-If you work via an umbrella company arrangement, it is legally your employer and you are legally its employee.
-This means that the umbrella company has responsibility as your employer for conducting a risk assessment and taking steps to protect your health and safety as an employee if you return to work.
+If you work via an umbrella company arrangement, that umbrella company i your employer and you are legally its employee.
+This means that it has responsibility as your employer for conducting a risk assessment and taking steps to protect your health and safety as an employee if you return to work.

 If you have any concerns after going into any workplace, find out the name of the NEU rep and speak to them in the first instance.
 If there is no NEU rep, contact your NEU district officers.